European Regulator Sees No Urgent Need Of Booster Shots For Those Fully Vaccinated - UrduPoint

 European Regulator Sees No Urgent Need Of Booster Shots For Those Fully Vaccinated

+The European Medicines Agency (EMA) said on Thursday there is no urgent need to administer booster shots to those fully vaccinated against COVID-19, as the vaccines authorized in Europe are at present highly effective against the virus

-MOSCOW (UrduPoint News / Sputnik - 02nd September, 2021) The European Medical Agency (EMA) on Thursday said there is no urgent need to administer booster shots to those fully vaccinated against COVID-19, as the vaccines authorized in Europe are at present highly effective against the virus.
+MOSCOW (UrduPoint News / Sputnik - 02nd September, 2021) The European Medicines Agency (EMA) said on Thursday there is no urgent need to administer booster shots to those fully vaccinated against COVID-19, as the vaccines authorized in Europe are at present highly effective against the virus.

 "Based on current evidence, there is no urgent need for the administration of booster doses of vaccines to fully vaccinated individuals in the general population," the regulator said in a release, citing a report from the European Centre for Disease Prevention and Control (ECDC).